AzaleaLibrary/AzaleaCore/README.md

 1. Package *AzaleaCore* by running `mvn package`.

-2. Create a folder called `lib` in the root of your project and place the jar file in.
+2. Create a folder called `lib` in the root of your project and place the jar file in it.

 3. In **pom.xml**: